 - your hardware or your computer

-- other equipment such as microphone, camera, lights
+- other equipment like your microphone, camera, lighting

-- and your internet connection, which depends, so read on
+- your internet connection which depends, so read on.

-Let's focus on internet speed.
 What speed do you need?
-We will cover 8 things that will make you an expert in understanding internet speed.
+Here are 8 suggestions that will make you an expert in understanding internet speed.

 - what are the key terms and definitions for internet speed

 - what is the difference between upload and download rates

 - what is the recommended internet speed for livestreaming to YouTube, Twitch, Facebook

 - what is the recommended speed for streaming video such as Netflix or HBO

 - what impacts your internet speed (i.e. given what you have - how can you improve your upload and download speed)